Surgery to Correct Refractive Errors

 Most patients experience some discomfort for 24–48 hours and notice improved vision within 1 to 5 days.
 However, visual acuity may not stabilize for several months.

 The best results are achieved in patients with mild to moderate myopia.
-Approximately 93% have 20/40 vision or better following LASIK.
+Approximately 93 percent have 20/40 vision or better following LASIK.
 For severely myopic patients and those with other types of refractive errors, LASIK may be less effective.
 Some patients who achieve 20/20 vision following LASIK report that it is not as crisp as the 20/20 they had with contact lenses, particularly the hard, gas-permeable type.
 This phenomenon is referred to as "loss of contrast sensitivity."

 Rare complications include seeing glare or halos around bright lights at night, pain, blurry vision, eye dryness, infection, and problems with night vision.